 Have a theme, and stick to it…this country Christmas theme uses natural products such as tree branches, hand-scissored snowflakes, white spray painted crates, white linen tablecloth, and burlap strips for a charming rustic theme.
 The display showcases the picture frames and other gift items for sale without overwhelming them.

-Wreaths are typically hung on doors, but this retailer used them like chandeliers from which to suspend ceramic mugs, cups, and other china items.
-Although these would probably be better hung at a higher level to avoid customers banging their heads into the display, the idea is intriguing for home stores and fine china shops.
+Wreaths are typically hung on doors, but this retailer used them like chandeliers and suspended ceramic mugs, cups, and other china items.
+Although these would probably be better hung at a higher level to avoid customers banging their heads into the display, the idea is intriguing for home goods shops.
 It could also be used to display toys, accessories, and other items.

 What retail store isn’t bulging with coat hangers?
 This coat hanger tree uses plain wooden hangers spray-painted white and glued into place to create a tree-effect.
 Although this retailer did not hang the jewelry from the tree, it would make an adorable display for costume necklaces, fashion scarves, and other small items.

 Display props and good merchandising don’t need to be expensive.
 This store window display showcases women’s fashions with paper chains, hat boxes, and giant paper curls.
-You can make something similar using Christmas-themed wrap and papers purchased inexpensively from a local retailer.
+You can make something similar using Christmas-themed wrapping paper and craft supplies purchased inexpensively from a local retailer.

 This book shop used its own products to make a ‘book tree.’
-Old (we hope, worn out) books were used to form paper wreaths hanging in the window.
+Pages from old (we hope, worn out) books were used to form paper wreaths hanging in the window.
 The entire display speaks of old-world charm while showcasing the store’s theme and products.

 Card and gift retailers and those with temporary Christmas stores may scramble for display space and shelving to get all of their products out for purchase.
-This store used a red ladder, with spray-painted boards affixed between the rungs and covered with acrylic snow, to show a collection of snowglobes, lighted houses, and other Christmas treasures for purchase.
+This store used a simple red ladder (you probably already have a ladder in your back office which you can paint), with spray-painted boards affixed between the rungs and covered with acrylic snow, to show a collection of snowglobes, lighted houses, and other Christmas treasures for purchase.

 This eye-catching window display was created so simply it makes you wonder why you never thought of it.
 The red mailbox features a tumble of letters, glued together or affixed to thin wires or cardboard, to form a cascade of mail for Santa Claus.
 You could use this idea inside your store to attract customers to a display as a window display, as this retailer did.